 “The research actually shows that it’s the sugar and grains (which turn to sugar in our bodies) that cause high cholesterol as well as weight gain and type 2 diabetes, NOT the animal fats.
 If you eat animal products along with sugars and grains, that *will* cause your cholesterol and blood sugar to rise.”

 And yet when we look at the food pyramid we have grains taking up the large portion.
 What if we put vegetables where the grains are, and put grains in with the sugars at the top.
+And how about including more healthy fats like olive oil, coconut oil, avocados and nuts in our diet?
 Do you think that would solve many of our chronic health issues?
 I believe it would.

 “Apparently wheat causes all sorts of issues, even if you don’t have a known allergy or intolerance to it….or I guess, you just don’t realize it is wheat causing trouble.”